StarProxima/dev_kit/app_update_checker/README.md

   # with no option to defer the update.
   required_minimum_version: 0.1.0

-# Optional, will be set based on the platform and app ID.
+# Optional, will be set based on the platform and app ID
 stores:
   - name: googlePlay
     url: https://example.com